What are white fillings?

 The process of getting a white filling is about the same as getting other kinds of dental fillings.
-Dr. Matthew Ward begins by examining the tooth and ensuring that a white filling is appropriate for your needs.
+Dr. Ward begins by examining the tooth and ensuring that a white filling is appropriate for your needs.
 We then clean the area from any decayed material and unwanted bacteria.
 Our dental staff applies bonding material once this part of the treatment is complete.
 A temporary filling may be placed if you are getting a porcelain filling placed, or the composite material is placed and shaped.

-Your dentist in Bay City, MI, may advise you to avoid chewing on the area where the filling was applied for a short period of time.
+Dr. Ward may advise you to avoid chewing on the area where the filling was applied for a short period of time.
 You should also avoid hot food and drinks until the anesthesia wears off.
 Most patients should be able to eat, drink, brush, and floss with their new white filling with no problems within a matter of hours.

 White Fillings FAQ

 Typically, we expect fillings to last for about 15 years.
 It's important to keep in mind, however, that this length of time can change from one patient to another, depending on several factors, including the health of their teeth and whether or not they grind or clench their teeth.

 In most cases, white fillings will cost anywhere from $90 – $250 for a single tooth.
 During your consultation, we'll analyze your teeth and determine if you need fillings, at which point we can offer a more detailed cost estimate.

 How long does it take to administer a tooth-colored filling?